THE POACHING WARS

 The killing is now on an industrial scale.
 Elephants and rhinos are poisoned by cyanide poured in waterholes, or shot by professionals armed with silenced weapons and powerful protection from corrupt officials and politicians.
 The illegal international trade in ivory and rhino horn is a multi-billion dollar industry, comparable to the trade in drugs, illegal arms and human trafficking, and is now controlled by the same global criminal syndicates.

-There are reports that militias and terrorist groups, including Joseph Kony’s Lord’s Resistance Army and the Sudanese janjaweed militia terrorising Darfur, are involved in the illegal ivory trade to finance arms purchases.
+There are reports that militias such as Joseph Kony’s Lord’s Resistance Army and the Sudanese janjaweed are involved in the illegal ivory trade to finance arms purchases.
 ‘Blood ivory’ has become a term like blood diamonds, with a similar link to the ongoing human tragedies in Africa’s conflict zones.

 Encounters between rangers and poachers in the bush frequently turn into firefights, and outright ambushes against ranger patrols are increasingly common.
 According to the Thin Green Line Foundation and WWF, a ranger is killed in the line of duty every four days.

 A number of NGOs and private initiatives are attempting to redress the imbalance by supplying training and equipment to ranger units in Africa.
 However, the efforts are often hindered by corrupt officials who benefit from the slaughter.